14 Alternative Ways to Manage Procurement RFP Process

 Another established public procurement method across many countries.

 It is applied to considering new and innovative infrastructure proposals.
-The submission could happen anytime via the USP intake form.
-There are no limitations on the project size, asset class, delivery model, or type of proposal.
+Submissions can be made anytime via the USP intake form.
+The project size, asset class, delivery model, or type of proposal are not limited.

 To qualify for the USP status, a proposal must not constitute a response to an existing, pending, or announced RFP.